bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 [gitconfig](https://github.com/bluz71/dotfiles/blob/master/gitconfig).

 Lastly, this post assumes a basic knowledge of Git in the command-line.
-If you are a Git-inside-editor person then this is not the post you are looking for.
+If you are a Git-inside-editor person then this is not the post you are looking for :smile:.

 ## g alias for Bash